 How to sell scrap dental gold. / What's it worth? -

-Lots of people have an old crown or bridge tucked away in a box somewhere, possibly even more than one.
+Lots of people have an old crown or bridge tucked away in a drawer or box somewhere, possibly even more than one.
 If you do, you might be surprised to learn that there's a market for this kind of scrap dental work.